 Why Get a Bezel Setting?

 If you don’t love the look of a bezel, the practical benefits won’t be enough to sway you.
 But, if you’ve made it this far, you’re probably a fan, so here’s several more reasons you can feel even more responsible about choosing this stylish setting.

 Are you worried about your diamond falling out?
 How about damaging a prong?
 Does a clumsy streak run in your household?
 With a bezel set engaegment ring, you don’t need to worry so much about the little bumps and jolts of a busy day.
 The metal frame protects the fragile girdle of your diamond from all sides, leaving you free to worry about other things like Monday morning’s meetings, or where to book reservations for dinner.
 So go ahead, knock it around a little.
 That diamond’s not going anywhere.

 One of the most common concerns we hear from the future owners of a new diamond ring: “I’m worried the diamond’s going to stick up too much.”
 While our prong settings are as low profile as they can go, the reality is that they still stick up some.
 It’s what they’re designed to do.
 You just can’t be too hard on them.
 In contrast, our bezel settings ride low and secure on your finger, protected from all sides, and won’t get caught or snagged.

 Should you buy a bezel setting?

-Should you buy a bezel?
-Only if you want a no-fuss, low maintenance setting that will make your diamond look bigger.
+Should you buy a bezel set engagement ring?
+Only if you want a no-fuss, low-maintenance setting that will make your diamond look bigger.
 For everyone else, we have a selection of gorgeous six-prong solitaires ready to adorn your ring finger.

-Have a specific bezel design in mind?
+Have a specific bezel diamond ring in mind?
 Take the quiz and request a free sketch to get started.